-- self raising flour (or use all purpose flour in combination with baking powder)
+- self-rising flour (or use all purpose flour in combination with baking powder)

 - baking powder